Thirumal-Palwai/SpellAndGrammer-action/README.md

       uses: philips-internal/vale-spell-grammar-check-action@v1.0.0
 ```

-## please open an issue at this repo for any BUG/Enhancement request
+## please open an issue at this repoitory for any BUG/Enhancement request
 - https://github.com/philips-internal/vale-spell-grammar-check-action/issues